Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Results and Discussion

 \subsection{$N=96$ and $N=100$ qubits}

 After cross-checking the measurements of staggered magnetization with the real quantum computers for $N=20$ qubits with classical (direct and MPS-TDVP) methods and Qiskit simulations, we present here our main results of large-scale quantum simulation of the Heisenberg spin chain.
+In this extension, we used the same circuit implementation methods, error mitigation methods, and the number of shots (100,000) except for the number of qubits.
+We used 100 qubits for the OBC.
+However, since the PBC needs a connection between the first qubit and the last qubit, we adopted 96 qubits for the PBC.
+The qubit mapping for these cases is depicted in Fig. \ref{fig:QMapping}.

-In Fig.~\ref{fig:Op_Neel_HB_large}, we can see that the measurements of $\langle\psi_{\mathrm{Neel}}(t)|\hat{O}_{M_{st}}|\psi_{\mathrm{Neel}}(t)\rangle$ for $H_{\mathrm{iso}}$ for $N=100$ qubits (OBC) with \texttt{ibm$\_$brisbane} (left figure) and $N=96$ qubits (PBC) with \texttt{ibm$\_$sherbrooke} (right figure), respectively, are in excellent agreement with the results from the MPS-TDVP method.
-We want to add that for such large-scale systems with $N\sim 100$ qubits, the direct method and the qiskit simulations are unavailable.
+In Fig.~\ref{fig:Op_Neel_HB_large}, we can see that the results of $\langle\psi_{\mathrm{Neel}}(t)|\hat{O}_{M_{st}}|\psi_{\mathrm{Neel}}(t)\rangle$ for $H_{\mathrm{iso}}$ for $N=100$ qubits (OBC) with \texttt{ibm$\_$brisbane} (left figure) and $N=96$ qubits (PBC) with \texttt{ibm$\_$sherbrooke} (right figure), respectively, are in excellent agreement with the results from the MPS-TDVP method.
+Note that for such large-scale systems with $N\sim 100$ qubits, the direct method and the Qiskit simulations are unavailable.

-Finally, we present in Fig.~\ref{fig:Op_Neel_HE_large}, the results of time-evolved staggered magnetization for $H_{\mathrm{Dimer}}$ with time up to $t=1$ with $N=100$ qubits (OBC) using \texttt{ibm$\_$brisbane} (left figure) and $N=96$ qubits (PBC) using \texttt{ibm$\_$sherbrooke} (right figure), respectively.
-Here, we can see slight disagreement between the measured values from IBM's devices and the MPS-TDVP methods for the Dimer Hamiltonian $H_{\mathrm{Dimer}}$ compared to the isotropic Hamiltonian $H_{\mathrm{iso}}$.
-We address the reason behind such differences in the next subsection.
+Figure~\ref{fig:Op_Neel_HE_large} shows the results of time-evolved staggered magnetization for $H_{\mathrm{Dimer}}$ with time up to $t=1$ with $N=100$ qubits (OBC) (left figure) and $N=96$ qubits (PBC) (right figure) using \texttt{ibm$\_$brisbane}, \texttt{ibm$\_$sherbrooke} and \texttt{ibm$\_$torino}.
+Likewise the N=20 cases, this case shows a notable discrepancy between the results of the IBM quantum devices and the MPS-TDVP results.

-It is worth noting that in the second-order Trotterized time evolution for $H_{\mathrm{iso}}$ with OBC, the circuit depth in each Trotter step remains constant when the system size is increased from $N=20$ to $N=100$ (for details, please see Table~\ref{tab:circuit-depth-HB} in appendix~\ref{app:circuitdepth}).
-Such demonstration of constant circuit depth per Trotter step indicates that the quantum simulation is scalable for larger qubit sizes that involve the isotropic Heisenberg Hamiltonian.
+As discussed in Sec. \ref{sec:n20}, we presume that the discrepancy is originated from longer circuit depth and more \texttt{CX} gates in the implementation for the time evolution of $H_{\mathrm{Dimer}}$.
+Also, the difference between \texttt{ibm$\_$torino} and \texttt{ibm$\_$brisbane} is derived from the hardware accuracy of $\texttt{ibm\_torino}$ and $\texttt{ibm\_brisbane}$ which have $0.8 \%$ and $1.9 \%$ EPLG (Error Per Layered Gate), respectively, in a chain of 100 qubits \cite{ibmq-system}.